Nexmo/nexmo-developer/_documentation/messages/code-snippets/send-mms.md

 # Send an MMS

-In this Code Snippet you will see how to send an MMS using the Messages API.
+In this code snippet you will see how to send an MMS using the Messages API.

 > **IMPORTANT:** Only US Short codes are currently supported for sending MMS.